CP1404/Practicals/prac_10/README.md

 (Note that you might get a warning about an outdated use of the BeautifulSoup package.
 We can't fix that so ignore it.)

-Try it with the search/title "Monty" and you should find that the Wikipedia API returns a "disambiguation" page, so you need to handle that **exception** as explained in the API's docs.
+Try it with the search/title "Monty", and you should find that the Wikipedia API returns a "disambiguation" page, so you need to handle that **exception** as explained in the API's docs.

+When getting a `page`, you might find that you get an unexpected result because the API has used `suggest()` to suggest a particular page, different from what you asked for.
+You can customise how the page is determined, example:

+    wikipedia.page(title, autosuggest=False)

 Now **modify** your program so when it gets the page, it prints the title, summary and the URL.